Jesus talks about John the Baptist

 He will prepare a way for you.” ’

+7:27See Malachi 3:1.
+God had promised that the Messiah would come to earth.
+He had promised that someone else would come first to prepare the way.
 28 Jesus also said to the people, ‘I tell you, John is greater than any person who has ever lived up to now.
-But now anyone who belongs in the kingdom of God is greater than John, even the least important of them.’
+But now the least important person who belongs in the kingdom of God is greater than John.’

 “We made happy music on a flute for you,